surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/docs/Lab01-OPA-Gatekeeper.md

 ![opa-gatekeeper-policy-validation-pg6](../images/opa-gatekeeper-policy-validation-pg6.png)

-Leave other setting to default & click on `Create`.
+Leave other setting to default & click on `Save`.

 **Step 5)**